 Swelling to maculate giraffe.

-Sweeney who looks like a spotted giraffe is sitting in a pub.
-His neck resembles that of an ape.
-When he laughs, the black and white strips on his jaws are quite visible.
-He is sitting in his relaxed mood, with knees apart and arms hanging down.
-He is fond of wine and women.
+When Sweeney laughs, the strips on his jaws resembling that of a zebra are pretty prominent.
+He sits in his relaxed mood, with knees apart and arms hanging down.
+Besides, he is fond of both wine and women.
 From his description in the first stanza, it can be inferred that his animal spirits are revived in the environment around him.
 To sum up, Sweeney looks like an appealing wild animal ready to indulge in some fierce action.

 The circles of the stormy moon